PaddlePaddle/docs/docs/install/compile/linux-compile_en.md

         2. If you have already installed `nccl2` correctly, you can start cmake: *(For Python3: Please configure the correct python version for the PY_VERSION parameter)*

-            For Python2:
             ```
-            cmake .. -DWITH_GPU=ON -DWITH_TESTING=OFF -DCMAKE_BUILD_TYPE=Release
-            ```

-            For Python3:
-            ```
             cmake .. -DPYTHON_EXECUTABLE:FILEPATH=[您可执行的Python3的路径] -DPYTHON_INCLUDE_DIR:PATH=[之前的PYTHON_INCLUDE_DIRS] -DPYTHON_LIBRARY:FILEPATH=[之前的PYTHON_LIBRARY] -DWITH_GPU=ON -DWITH_TESTING=OFF -DCMAKE_BUILD_TYPE=Release
             ```

-    Note: For the command involving Python 3, we use Python 3.5 as an example above, if the version of your Python is 3.6/3.7/3.8, please change Python3.5 in the commands to Python3.6/Python3.7/Python3.8
+    Note: For the command involving Python 3, we use Python 3.7 as an example above, if the version of your Python is 3.6/3.8/3.9, please change Python3.7 in the commands to Python3.6/Python3.8/Python3.9